Spontaneous scalarization: Neutron star scalarization

 Let us briefly comment on the exact definition of mass in scalar-tensor theories (shown in Fig.~\ref{fig:DEF_NSmodels_Nonrot} and elsewhere).
 In contrast to \gr, the definition of mass in scalar-tensor theories is subtle, due to the fact that these theories violate the strong equivalence principle.
 This results in the appearance of different possible masses as a measure of the total energy of the star~\cite{Lee:1974pt,Scheel:1994yr,Scheel:1994yn,Whinnett:1999ws,Yazadjiev:1999hy}.
-These works showed that only the so-called ``tensor'' mass has natural energy-like properties.
-For example, the tensor mass is positive definite, it decreases monotonically by the emission of \gw{s} and it is well defined even for dynamical spacetimes~\cite{Lee:1974pt,Scheel:1994yr,Scheel:1994yn}.
+These works showed that only the so-called tensor mass has natural energylike properties.
+For example, the tensor mass is positive definite, it decreases monotonically by the emission of \gw{s} and it is well defined even in dynamical spacetimes~\cite{Lee:1974pt,Scheel:1994yr,Scheel:1994yn}.
 In addition, only the tensor mass leads to a physically acceptable picture since it peaks at the same point as the particle number, a property crucial for the stability of the static stars~\cite{Whinnett:1999ws,Yazadjiev:1999hy}.
-Therefore, the tensor mass, that is defined as the \ADM mass in the Einstein frame, should be taken as the physical mass.
-As a matter of fact though, for most of the commonly used coupling functions the Jordan frame and the Einstein frame \ns masses are identical.
+Therefore, the tensor mass, which is defined as the \ADM mass in the Einstein frame, should be taken as the physical mass.
+As a matter of fact, though, for most of the commonly used coupling functions the Jordan-frame and the Einstein-frame \ns masses are identical.